Dipsingh/dipsingh.github.io/_posts/2021-1-17-Five-Number-Summary.md

 ```python
 nx.average_clustering(G) \\ 0.016
 ```
-The clustering Coefficient for our Topology is low indicating that we have
+The clustering Coefficient for our Topology is low indicating little to no clusters in our topology.

 ### Summary